fastify/fastify/docs/Getting-Started.md

 ### Validate your data
 Data validation is extremely important and a core concept of the framework.<br>
 To validate incoming requests, Fastify uses [JSON Schema](https://json-schema.org/).
+(JTD schemas are loosely supported, but `jsonShorthand` must be disabled first)

 Let's look at an example demonstrating validation for routes:
 ```js
 const opts = {